dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 Table: Probability density for basic block latency. {#tbl:bb_latency}

+Here is how we can interpret the data: from all the collected samples, 17% of the time the latency of the basic block was one cycle, 27% of the time it was 2 cycles, and so on.
+Notice a distribution mostly concentrates from 1 to 6 cycles, but also there is a second mode of much higher latency of 24 and 32 cycles, which likely corresponds to branch misprediction penalty.
+The second mode in the distribution accounts for 15% of all samples.

+This example that shows that it is feasible to plot basic block latencies not only for tiny microbenchmarks, but for real-world applications as well.
 Currently, LBR is the most precise cycle-accurate source of timing information on Intel systems.

 ### Estimating Branch Outcome Probability